Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This dairy free Boston Cream Pie Banana Oatmeal is a gluten free “superfood” breakfast treat!
-A banana oatmeal recipe that tastes like dessert, yet satisfying and nourishing!
-Made with natural ingredients and a boost of protein.
-Perfect for post workout recovery, hearty breakfast, or pure bliss ya’ll!
+This Dairy-Free Boston Cream Pie Banana Oatmeal is a gluten-free superfood that tastes like dessert for breakfast!
+A nourishing and satisfying oatmeal with natural ingredients and a boost of protein.
+Perfect for post workout recovery, hearty breakfast, or pure bliss!

 1. Dairy Free Boston Cream Pie Banana Oatmeal; a gluten free "superfood" dessert breakfast made with natural ingredients and packed with protein.